-C. What are we doing to help?
+C. What are we doing to manage congestion?

-What is the city and Transportation Authority doing about congestion in San Francisco?
+What is San Francisco doing about congestion?

 C.1 | Managing Demand for Travel

 San Francisco has a robust set of travel demand management (TDM) programs, policies, and requirements designed to enable and encourage people to make trips by transit, walking, and biking and to smooth vehicle circulation.
 These include a focus on new development as well as on managing congestion in existing neighborhoods and built up areas: